- An Overview of Leaking Roofs

 Calling a professional is the only sure way to diagnose what might be the problem.
 Water can quickly cause a lot of damage, but the reason for a leak isn’t always easy to figure out.

-Some common roofing leaks our professionals find include:
+Some common roof leaks our professionals find include:

 - Nails Coming Out / Getting Loose — Over time, the nails used for the roof can work their way loose or can come out.
 The small hole they create can allow water into the home, and that could be why there is water in the ceiling.